 Microfiber cleaning cloths

 by Chris Woodford.
-Last updated: May 19, 2014.
+Last updated: April 16, 2015.

 Photo: Some typical microfiber cleaning cloths.
 These are made by EnviroProducts Ltd and sold under the brand name E-Cloth, but other brands are available.
 You'd spell it "microfibre" if you were British.